 The sneezing, the coughing, the overall brain fog that makes every little thing seem infinitely more difficult… Colds are the worst.
-On the bright side, you now have every excuse to stay in your cozy PJs all day, binge-watch Stranger Things and be coddled.
+On the bright side, you now have every excuse to stay in your cozy PJs all day, binge-watch Bridgerton and be coddled.
 Here, 12 things that will make you feel better now.

 1. Drink more water.
 Heck, down a whole gallon of the stuff if possible—add lemon and mint if that helps you keep at it.
 Sure, you might have to pee every two minutes, but you’re home, so consider it your one form of (light) exercise.

 2. Sip some apple cider vinegar.
 Add a tablespoon of the stuff to one of your cups of water.
 It won’t taste great, but it will help clear some of that mucus.